Important Considerations in Your Embedded System's Master-Slave Communication Model

 It pays to be redundant in critical applications.

-Regardless of whether you’re designing a master or slave controller, choosing the right microcontroller and accompanying components is important.
+Regardless of whether you’re designing a master device or slave device, choosing the right microcontroller and accompanying components is important.
 PCB software like Altium Designer® and Altium Vault® give you access to components libraries from to simplify your processes.

 If you have any doubts on implementing master-slave communications, contact an experts at Altium.